How graduates with any degree subject can start a career in quantity surveying or building surveying

 - either do this before looking for a job and self-fund your way through the course

-- or you can get a job with an employer who hires you as a ‘non-cognate’ (that is, without an RICS-accredited degree) and then pays for you to complete the conversion course while you work for the organisation.
+- or get a job with an employer who hires you as a ‘non-cognate’ (that is, without an RICS-accredited degree) and then pays for you to complete the conversion course while you work for the organisation.

 The employers who hire graduates without an RICS degree

-- Gardiner & Theobald LLP (cost management)
+- Gardiner & Theobald LLP ’s cost management scheme.

 NB: Degree requirements of employers vary from year to year, so do check on their recruitment advertisements and websites before applying.